ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation: Abstract

 \section{Abstract}

-Planning with learned dynamics models offers a promising approach toward real-world, long-horizon manipulation, particularly in nonprehensile settings such as pushing or rolling, where accurate analytical models are difficult to obtain.
-Although learning-based methods hold promise, collecting training data can be costly and inefficient, as it often relies on randomly sampled interactions that are not necessarily the most informative.
-To address this challenge, we propose \method, a novel framework that combines residual-physics modeling with kernel-based uncertainty-driven active learning to focus data acquisition on the most informative skill parameters.
+Planning with learned dynamics models offers a promising approach toward versatile real-world manipulation, particularly in nonprehensile settings such as pushing or rolling, where accurate analytical models are difficult to obtain.
+However, collecting training data for learning-based methods can be costly and inefficient, as it often relies on randomly sampled interactions that are not necessarily the most informative.
+Furthermore, learned models tend to exhibit high uncertainty in underexplored regions of the skill space, undermining the reliability of long-horizon planning.
+To address these challenges, we propose \method, a novel framework that combines residual-physics modeling with uncertainty-based active learning, to focus data acquisition on the most informative skill parameters.
 Additionally, \method seamlessly integrates with model-based kinodynamic planners, leveraging uncertainty estimates to bias control sampling toward more reliable actions.
-We evaluate our approach in both simulation and real-world environments and demonstrate that it improves data efficiency and planning success rates compared to baseline methods.
+We evaluate our approach in both simulation and real-world environments, and demonstrate that it consistently improves data efficiency and achieves higher planning success rates in comparison to baseline methods.
+The source code is available at \url{https://github.com/elpis-lab/ActivePusher}.